 - What is the relationship between Wi-Fi Aware and Wi-Fi Direct?

 Wi-Fi Aware is a similar peer-to-peer connectivity technology to Wi-Fi Direct.
 However, while Wi-Fi Direct requires a centralized coordinator, called a Group Owner, Wi-Fi Aware creates decentralized, dynamic peer-to-peer connections.
-Many applications, such as Miracast and direct printer connections, work well with Wi-Fi Direct today.
+Many applications, such as Miracast and direct printer connections, work well with Wi-Fi Direct.
 Wi-Fi Aware is positioned to provide peer-to-peer connectivity in highly mobile environments, where devices join or leave in a less deterministic manner.
 Whether it's professionals at a crowded conference to find each other or strangers on a subway momentarily joining a multi-player game, Wi-Fi Aware connections seamlessly adapt to changing environment and usage conditions.

 - What is the difference between Wi-Fi Aware and Wi-Fi Location?

 Wi-Fi CERTIFIED Location™ is used for determining device location within a network by finding and connecting to access points, whereas Wi-Fi Aware is about connecting directly to other devices to publish and advertise information and services without an access point.
-Wi-Fi Location™ and Wi-Fi Aware can be used for similar uses, such as geo-fencing or personalized shopping, but Wi-Fi Location is meant to operate within Wi-Fi infrastructure to deliver precise location determination whereas Wi-Fi Aware is focused on connecting devices within an area of proximity without a network infrastructure.
+Wi-Fi Location™ and Wi-Fi Aware can be utilized for similar uses, such as geo-fencing or personalized shopping, but Wi-Fi Location is meant to operate within Wi-Fi infrastructure to deliver precise location determination.
+Wi-Fi Aware is focused on connecting devices within an area of proximity without a network infrastructure.

 - Why use Wi-Fi Aware over other connectivity technologies?

 Wi-Fi Aware has a longer range than other commonly used technologies.
 Proximity-based applications are more useful when the connection allows for a longer range.
 Additionally, once connected, devices can leverage the high-performance, fast speeds, and a high level of security that Wi-Fi delivers.
+The latest enhancements to Wi-Fi Aware also offer discovery by Bluetooth LE, which will trigger a formal Wi-Fi Aware session by first waking the Wi-Fi radio.